Wolkabout/WolkSense-Cpp-/README.md

 ### Compiling

-WolkConnect-Cpp- is compiled by invoking
+WolkConnect-Cpp- is compiled by invoking:

     make all

-If dependencies are not resolved prior this call, they are automatically resolved.
+If dependencies are not resolved prior this call, they will be resolved automatically

+Compiled executable is located inside 'out/bin' directory

+## Example

+Provided example can activate device on WolkAbout Smart IoT Cloud, and publish sample readings, depending on invocation.

+### Activating new device

+To activate device invoke compiled 'wolksense-cpp-example', in 'out/bin', directory in following manner

+    ./wolksense-cpp-example {wolksenseEmail} {wolksensePassword} {deviceName}

+For example:

+    ./wolksense-cpp-example "mail@wolksense.com" "acc_pass" "New example Device"

+This will create new device on WolkSense Smart IoT Cloud, show us assigned device serial and password, which can be used for further publishing, and publish sample readings which can be seen on [WolkSense.com](https://wolksense.com/) under account that created device.

+### Using activated device

+If device is already activated, and device serial, and password, are known, 'wolksense-cpp-example' can be invoked to publish sample readings in following
+manner:

+    ./wolksense-cpp-example {device_serial} {device_password}

+Prior will publish sample readings for already present device on WolkAbout Smart IoT Cloud.